Table of Contents

 By default, the recording file is stored in the application's persistent data path, which can be accessed via Application.persistentDataPath.

 You can modify the storage path of the recording file via FrameRecorder.Configuration.FilePath.
-This path must be set before starting recording and requires AutoFilePath to be turned off.
+This path must be set before recording starts and can only take effect after AutoFilePath is turned off.
 The directory must be created in advance.

 Important

-You must ensure that the storage directory exists and the application has write permission, otherwise the recording will fail to start.
+Must ensure that the storage directory for the recording file exists and the application has write permission, otherwise recording will fail to start.

-For example, the following code shows how to store recording files in a custom directory and generate filenames based on the FrameSource type used by the session and the current time:
+For example, the following code shows how to store the recording file in a custom directory and generate a filename based on the FrameSource type used by the session and the current time:

 if (!Directory.Exists(SavePath))